Five ‘egg-cellent’ ideas to delight every bunny this Easter Long Weekend

 Easter is always a magical time in Moreton Bay as it features plenty of family-friendly activities, a smorgasbord of regional flavours to treat your tastebuds, and an abundance of chocolate to delight any sweet tooth.

-If you’re on the hunt for ways to entertain the family over the long weekend, here our top five tips to honour every chocoholic’s favourite public holiday.
+If you’re on the hunt for ways to entertain the family over the long weekend, here are our top six tips to honour every chocoholic’s favourite public holiday.

 #1